-Bailey Health Center, second floor, (610) 330-5005 counselingcenter.lafayette.edu
+Bailey Health Center, second floor, 610-330-5005 counselingcenter.lafayette.edu

-The Counseling Center provides confidential individual, couples, and group counseling, consultation, and psychological assessments to help students learn how to identify and meet their interpersonal, emotional, developmental, and academic goals.
+The Counseling Center provides confidential individual, couples, and group counseling, consultation, and educational programs to help students learn how to identify and meet their interpersonal, emotional, developmental, and academic goals.
 Counseling provides students with opportunities to generate fresh perspectives, try out new behaviors and attitudes, and develop greater self-understanding.
 The center staff strives to provide services in a manner that is positive, empowering, and respectful of the diversity of the Lafayette community.
 All services are included with tuition; no insurance is needed.
 The staff provides referrals to local mental health providers for students whose concerns typically require long-term psychotherapy or those students who are seeking other mental health services that are not provided by the center.

 No information about contacts with the center may be released without a student's permission except in cases in which a student is deemed to present an imminent danger to self or others or discloses information about behaviors that are covered by Pennsylvania laws on the mandatory reporting of child abuse.

-During the academic year, students may make an appointment for counseling by calling 610-330-5005, Monday-Friday, 8:45 a.m.-5 p.m.
-Students who prefer to have a brief, solution-focused consultation can use the Drop-in Consultation Clinic 10 a.m.- noon and 1--4 p.m.; no appointments are needed and students are seen on a first-come, first-served basis.
+During the academic year, students may make an appointment for counseling by calling 610-330-5005, Monday-Friday, 8:45 a.m.-12 p.m. and 1-5 p.m.
+Students who prefer to have a brief, solutionfocused consultation can use the Drop-in Consultation Clinic 10-11:30 a.m. and 1-3:30 p.m.; no appointments are needed, and students are seen on a first-come, first-served basis.